Styria-Digital/confgetti/README.md

 my_variable = cgtti.get_variable('MY_VARIABLE')
 ```

 Maybe you still want to store some or all variables into environment?
 No problem!
 **Confgetti** can get variable from your environment also.

 So now we set environment variable `MY_VARIABLE` with some custom value.
 How to get variable from environment?
 With same `get_variable` method used in example above.
 No need for extra setup, custom code or monkey patching and it is beacuse of **Confgetti** efficient logic flow.

+### Logic flow

 **Confgetti** tries to fetch variable from two different sources in order, overriding previous source result.
 When you ask for variable with `get_variable`, lookup is made in following order: